programmerraja/MyBlog/content/notes/2024/Software Architecture and Decision-Making.md

 It explains principles and concepts I believe a senior architect must understand deeply and discusses how to employ those principles to manage uncertainty

-## Books for leadership
+ Books for Leadership

-- The Hard Things About Hard Things by Ben Horowitz,
+1. **The Hard Thing About Hard Things** by Ben Horowitz
-- Trillion Dollar Coach by Eric Schmidt et al.,
+2. **Trillion Dollar Coach** by Eric Schmidt et al.
-- Team of Teams:
-- New Rules of Engagement for a Complex World by Stanley McChrystal
+3. **Team of Teams: New Rules of Engagement for a Complex World** by Stanley McChrystal
-- Good Strategy, Bad Strategy by Richard Rumel
+4. **Good Strategy, Bad Strategy** by Richard Rumelt

-Three layers of architecture of The Open Group Architecture Framework (TOGAF)

-**Two prominent approaches to system architecture:**
+## System Architecture Approaches

+**Two Prominent Approaches**
-1.  **Waterfall** ->identify the system’s requirements in full detail beforehand and start building
+1. **Waterfall**: Identify the system’s requirements in full detail beforehand and start building.
-2. **Agile** -> Iterative way (collaborating with users to refine requirements and construct a system that can genuinely benefit the user)
+2. **Agile**: Iterative approach, collaborating with users to refine requirements and construct a system that genuinely benefits the user.

+### TOGAF Architecture Layers

+**Three Layers of TOGAF Architecture**:
+- **Business Architecture**
+- **Information Systems Architecture**
+- **Technology Architecture**

 ## Understanding Systems, Design, and Architecture

-When writing a cloud app, we have two choices: We can choose a single cloud, taking advantage of its unique strengths for our application, or we can make the application portable across several cloud providers
+### Cloud App Design Choices

+- **Single Cloud**: Leverage the unique strengths of one cloud provider.
+- **Multi-Cloud**: Make the application portable across several cloud providers.

-#### How to Design a System
+### How to Design a System

-Five questions and 7 Principles to understand the context of system we building
+**Five Questions to Consider:**

-1. When is the best time to market?
+1. **When is the best time to market?**
-	- If the feature need to go urgent becasue of market urgent. we can design the way simple and fast. and we also ready to re-write it.
+   - If a feature needs to go to market urgently, design it simply and quickly, with readiness to revise it later.
-2. What is the skill level of the team?
+2. **What is the skill level of the team?**
-3. What is our system’s performance sensitivity?
+3. **What is our system’s performance sensitivity?**
-4. When can we rewrite the system?
+4. **When can we rewrite the system?**
-5. What are the hard problems?
+5. **What are the hard problems?**

-Seven principles
+**Seven Principles of System Design:**

-1. Drive everything from the user’s journey.
+1. **Drive Everything from the User’s Journey**: Focus on the user experience.
-2. Use an iterative thin slice strategy
+2. **Use an Iterative Thin Slice Strategy**:
-      - Unless you have a specific reason, always start with simple architectural choices.
-Measure the system, find the bottlenecks, and improve the system later.
+   - Start with simple architectural choices.
+   - Measure the system, find bottlenecks, and refine later.
+3. **Add the Most Value for the Least Effort**:
-4. On each iteration, add the most value for the least effort to support more users
+   - On each iteration, prioritize actions that offer the most value with minimal effort.
-5. Make decisions and absorb the risks
-6. Design deeply things that are hard to change but implement them slowly
+4. **Make Decisions and Absorb Risks**: Be prepared to make informed decisions and accept associated risks.
+5. **Design Deeply for Hard-to-Change Aspects**:
+   - Implement slowly and carefully for components that are difficult to alter.
+6. **Eliminate Unknowns and Learn from Evidence**:
-7. Eliminate the unknowns and learn from the evidence by working on hard problems early and in parallel
+   - Tackle hard problems early and work in parallel to gain insights.
+7. **Understand Trade-Offs**:
-8. Understand the trade-offs between cohesion and flexibility in the software architecture
+   - Balance between cohesion and flexibility in software architecture.

 ## Mental Models for Understanding and Explaining System Performance